COVID-IWG/covid-metrics-feedback/README.md

-# adaptive-control-feedback
+# covid-metrics-feedback

-## Repository to track public feedback for Adaptive Control work.
+## Repository to track public feedback for COVID Metrics work.